–white, black, and colored oven bake clay (a few ounces of colored clay and the 1.75 pound white clay will make several dishes!)

 While the color combinations are endless, my favorites were made with white, grey, black, and two bright colors that make a pretty third color when mixed.
 I would definitely suggest using a oven-bake clay like Sculpey that is already soft to start with.
 It will save you a lot of time and finger strength than if you use the clay that requires a lot of kneading to get it to that softness.

-These bowls turned out even better than I hoped they would, and you can see I was able to make quite a few of them, so I’ll definitely be giving a few away as gifts.
-How cute would one of these be as a present with a piece of jewelry already in it? xo.
+If you don’t feel like you’re the DIY type, you can still snag a beautiful handmade ring dish but these bowls turned out even better than I hoped they would!
+And you can see I was able to make quite a few of them, so I’ll definitely be giving a few away as gifts…how sweet would one of these be as a present with a cute ring already in it? xo.
 Laura

 Credits // Author: Laura Gummerman.
 Photography: Laura Gummerman and Sarah Rhodes.
 Photos edited with Stella from A Beautiful Mess actions.